xrgarcia/jerky_top_n_web/replit.md

 - **Real-time Communication**: Socket.IO facilitates real-time bidirectional communication for live updates and notifications.
 - **Session Persistence**: Dual-layer authentication using httpOnly cookies and localStorage sessionId, with WebSocket re-authentication.
 - **Product Management**: `ProductsService` combines external product data with metadata and ranking statistics.
 Advanced filtering includes animal categories and flavor profiles.
 - **Gamification**: An event-driven system tracks 17 achievements (including dynamic "Complete Collection"), user progress with dynamic milestone tracking, streaks, and populates real-time leaderboards and activity feeds.
-Streak tracking runs asynchronously.
+Streak tracking runs asynchronously. **Proportional Point System**: Dynamic collection achievements award points progressively based on tier completion percentage.
+For example, a 1000-point achievement awards 400 points at Bronze (40%), 600 points at Silver (60%), 750 points at Gold (75%), 900 points at Platinum (90%), and 1000 points at Diamond (100%).
+Only incremental points are awarded when advancing tiers (Silver → Gold awards +150 points, not the full 750).
+Legacy achievements award full points upon unlock.
 - **Page View Tracking**: Asynchronous tracking system for all pages using `PageViewService` (backend) and `PageViewTracker` (frontend) with data stored in a dedicated `page_views` table.
 - **Timestamp Handling**: All database timestamps are explicitly converted to ISO 8601 UTC format on the server, with client-side `getTimeAgo` function for relative time calculation.
 - **Top Rankers**: Calculated by an engagement score (achievements + page views + rankings + searches).
 Both home and community pages auto-refresh.